Site Builder is a legacy product and is no longer available to new Customers. |

 Navigation Search

-The navigation search is a sticky bar that provides users the option to search your inventory by available date.
-It appears on every page except your homepage and will return users to your inventory page, listing all your items or products less any that are unavailable on the searched date.
+The navigation search is a sticky bar that allows users to search their inventory by available date.
+It appears on every page except your homepage and will return users to your inventory page, listing all your items or products, less any that are unavailable on the searched date.

 On mobile, the bar collapses into a set event date link that will open the date selector.